Best Outboard Motors: Upgrade Your Old Boat Engine

 - Under $200: Most of the outboard motors you’ll find in this price range will be electric and won’t provide a lot of thrust.
 You may discover gasoline-powered motors in this range, but they will be low power.

-- $200 - $700: There is a lot of smaller capacity 4-stroke and higher capacity 2-stroke outboard motors in this range.
+- $200 to $700: There is a lot of smaller capacity 4-stroke and higher capacity 2-stroke outboard motors in this range.
 The majority of motors in this range only have two gears: forward and neutral.

 - $700 and up: These are the higher horsepower engines, both 2-stroke and 4-stroke.
 Engines in this price range usually have three gears: forward, neutral, and reverse.